catalindenis/Movie-Management-Web-API-with-ASP.NET-Core-/README.md

 * **Clean RESTful Architecture:** Layered Structuring (Controllers, Services, Repositories) with intuitive endpoints for complete CRUD operations.
 * **External API Integration:** Asynchronously consume the external OMDb API to automatically retrieve movie details (year, director, poster, rating) based on the title entered by the user.
 * **Database Management with EF Core:** Use automatic migrations to generate relational schemas and write performant queries via LINQ.
-* **Validation and Security:** Filter input data and correctly map objects to ensure safe and stable transfer of information (DTOs).

 ##  How to run the project locally
 1. Clone the repository.